aadikapur/chutes.xyz-ai/README.md

   <li>Changed small rewards to only be given when the opponent has less bases after the turn to increase aggression</li>
   <li>Changed model structure from 34(number of squares on the board + 1 for bias)->100->100(hidden layers)->546(number of outputs) to 34->9(number of pieces)->204(max number of possible moves for a piece [tank move])->546 so that the model decides what piece to move and then figures out how to move it.</li>
   <li>Loaded fully trained p1 winning model from another game as p2 with a new p1 model</li>
+  <li>Built the game environment to only include tanks at start and changed the legal moves to only moving tanks so that the agents can learn how to move tanks first.
+Then I add soldiers and spies only and change legal moves to only moving them.
+Finally I can allow all units to exist together and all moves to be legal.</li>